 Beloit ships from IL

-I'd keep in mind that in general there are too many unknowns, variables, and personal preferences involved for anyone to make specific mattress recommendations for someone else based on specs (either yours or a mattress) or "theory at a distance" (see post #2 here ).
+I'd keep in mind that in general there are too many unknowns, variables, and personal preferences involved for anyone to make specific mattress recommendations for someone else based on specs (either yours or a mattress) or "theory at a distance" (see mattress firmness/comfort levels in post #2 here ).